 First, here are some of my assumptions behind the current proposal:

 - You should have loyalty to your own experience.
 This loyalty should be stronger than your loyalty to a theory, to a lab, to a supervisor, or to a research team

 - The domain of human experience is richer than any psychological laboratory.
 What do we do in our labs, anyway?
 We don’t add anything.
 We remove.
 We systematically deprive human experience of its ambiguities and complexities, and we make it simple and manageable.
 Keep this in mind: Laboratory research in psychology is about removal, simplification, idealization, and artificial construction.
 The domain of experience–though messy and ambiguous–is accessible to all of us, and it is accessible to each of us in a unique way

 - We tend to under-estimate our own experience as a source of insight.
 We are trained to under-value our own perspective.
 We have been trained to trust the authority of teachers, rather than trust our own point of view.
 This is particularly fatal in psychology.
 Therefore, we need to de-school ourselves (and each other), to learn to value our experience again

 - Psychology is the study of persons.
-You are a person, among other people.
+You are a person, among other persons.
 Therefore, what you experience, and what you have to say, is directly relevant to Psychology.
 Psychology should be distinguished in this way from chemistry, quantum mechanics, genetics, and other “hard” sciences.
 In those fields, the objects of study are typically and understandably foreign to us at first.
 Psychology shouldn’t be completely foreign to you from the beginning.
 If it is, then it is not psychology